 “My Christmas Day won’t look anything like that damned Aldi advert.”

-In this article, I’m going grab that guilt and turn it into a ghost of Christmas past, freeing you up to have the joyous and happy Christmas you deserve.
+In this article, I’m going to grab your Christmas guilt and turn it into a ghost of Christmas past, freeing you up to have the joyous and happy Christmas you deserve.

 - What Christmas was like before you became a single mother

-- The completely fantasized Christmas’s on TV and in magazines etc
+- The fantasised Christmas’s on TV and in magazines etc

 This is your own personal Christmas to celebrate within the confines of your circumstances and budget.
 Work with what you have to create the best Christmas experience that you can.